 DIY Recipe for Jasmine Oil

 In order to get the most results from jasmine oil, you need to use a high-quality, “therapeutic” grade oil.
-Synthetic jasmine oil is often sold for much lower prices than true “absolute essence” jasmine oil because real jasmine oil is expensive to produce.
+Synthetic jasmine oil is often sold for much lower prices than true jasmine oil because real jasmine oil is expensive to produce.
 If you see a jasmine oil diffuser for sale in a store or line, beware that it likely may be a synthetic aroma.

-Jasmine oil flowers are very small and only produce tiny amounts of oil, so it costs manufacturers thousands of dollars just to extract one pound of the flower’s pure oil.
-Therefore, it’s important to always carefully check the ingredients in the oil; make sure the genus species name is listed as Jasminum Officinale.
+Jasmine flowers are very small and only produce tiny amounts of oil, so it costs manufacturers thousands of dollars just to extract one pound of pure jasmine oil.
+Therefore, it’s important to always carefully check the ingredients in the oil; make sure the genus species name is listed as Jasminum officinale.

 To make a warming, homemade, chemical-free fragrance using jasmine oil, try the following recipe: